Jodu555/Node-CommandManager/README.md

 ## Todo
 * [x] Implement so you can call a command with code
   * [x] Implement the System / Code scope
+* [ ] Implement a shutdown hook to maybe cleanup some commands